rashidlasker/deploy/week3/README.md

 in sync with what your models.py requires.
 If your models.py refers to a model named 'Cars' but your database doesn't have a table for that model, then your application won't work.

-The way migreations work is that when you change your models.py, you ALWAYS need to also check-in a migration that will make the corresponding change to you (and your teammates DB's).
+The way migrations work is that when you change your models.py, you ALWAYS need to also check-in a migration that will make the corresponding change to you (and your teammates DB's).
 You do this with the `python manage.py makemigrations` command.
 This will create a Python file in your `migrations/` directory that will, when run, update your DB.